 Your pelvis starts to roll side-to-side on your saddle, which causes pressure on your soft tissue and perineum.

-All rocker plates on the market (or DIY-made) feature a side-to-side movement that eliminates this issue.
+All rocker plates on the market (or DIY-made) feature a side-to-side tilt that eliminates this issue.
 Adding the swing will make your indoor training sessions on a rocker plate more comfortable.

 2. You Experience More Realistic and Engaging Rides

 A bike rocker plate will take your indoor training to a new level.
-Your bike will behave almost like when riding outside due to the side-to-side movement, eventually fore and aft travel.
+Due to the side-to-side movement, your bike will behave almost like when riding outside, eventually fore-and-aft travel.

 NOTE: Sprints on a rocker plate are not like sprints outside.
-You don’t need to pull with your arms as much on a rocker plate as outside.
+You don’t need to pull as much on a rocker plate with your arms as you do outside.
 It takes some practice to get used to it.
 Learn more below.

-According to Cycling Tips, more research is required to confirm whether or not there are some performance benefits of core training.
+According to Cycling Tips, more research is required to confirm whether core training has performance benefits.
 However, strengthened core muscles can help prevent injuries.

 4. You Reduce Bike Frame Stress